NRD-Tech/nrdtech-python-aws-lambda/README.md

 ## (If using GitHub) Configure the AWS Role
 * Edit .github/workflows/main.yml
   * Set the pipeline role for role-to-assume
+    * This should be the same as the AWS_ROLE_ARN in your .env.global
   * Set the correct aws-region

 ## Deploy to Staging